Last Updated on

 - Remove the pork from the refrigerator 15 minutes prior to cooking.
 Preheat the oven to 400 around the time you take the pork out of the fridge.

 - When the oven is heated, remove the pork from the marinade, gently shaking the excess marinade back into the bag.
-Place the pork in a roasting in pan, and put in the over to roast for 15 to 20 minutes.
+Place the pork in a roasting in pan, and put in the oven to roast for 15 to 20 minutes.

 - Make the sauce as the pork roasts.
 Pour the excess marinade from the bag into a small sauce pan, and add the remaining sauce ingredients–3 tablespoons maple syrup through chicken broth.
 Bring to a boil, then reduce to a gentle boil for 10 minutes, stirring occasionally as the sauce thickens.
 Keep warm as the pork finishes cooking.